 The Trust's Chief Compliance Officer is the person responsible, and whose prior approval is required, for any disclosure of the Fund's portfolio securities at any time or to any persons other than those described above.
 In such cases, the recipient must have a legitimate business need for the information and must be subject to a duty to keep the information confidential.
 There are no ongoing arrangements in place with respect to the disclosure of portfolio holdings.
-In no event shall the Fund, the Adviser, or any other party receive any direct or indirect compensation in connection with the disclosure of information about the Fund's portfolio holdings.
+In no event shall the Fund, Fund affiliates, the Adviser, affiliated persons of the Adviser or any other party receive any direct or indirect compensation in connection with the disclosure of information about the Fund's portfolio holdings, except pursuant to Section 21F of the Securities Exchange Act of 1934, as amended, commonly referred to as the Securities Whistleblower Incentives and Protection.